Lions clinch playoff berth with win over Stamps | Globalnews.ca

-Rourke finished the night completing 25 of 32 passes for 414 yards.
-He also threw two interceptions.

-It was the second time this year Rourke has thrown for more than 400 yards and the 10th time he has been over 300.
+“There’s a lot of relief right now that we pulled that one out.”

+B.C. cornerback Robert Carter Jr. had two picks that snuffed out late Stampeder drives and the Lions sealed the victory when running back Zander Horvath scored on a 33-yard run with less than a minute remaining.

-The 9-7 Lions moved into sole possession of second place in the West Division.
+The 9-7 Lions moved into sole possession of second place in the West Division and still have a chance to host a home playoff game.

+Rourke said the win — the fourth in a row for B.C. and sixth in the last eight games — keeps the Lions in the hunt.

+“This entire year we’ve been trying to spend one more week together,” said Rourke, who threw for more than 400 yards for the second time this year and was over 300 yards for the 10th time.
+“We’re a step along the way.

 Sean Whyte added a 47-yard field goal.